Skip to content

 }

-This controller would automatically be accessible at the /rpc/hello endpoint (assuming the base path for controllers is /).
+This controller would automatically be accessible at the /rest/v1/rpc/hello endpoint.
 The Post method is typically used for RPC calls.

-For a detailed explanation of Raiden's convention-based routing, including dynamic routes, please refer to the Controller documentation.
+For a detailed explanation of Raiden's convention-based routing, including dynamic routes and folder naming conventions, please refer to the Controller documentation and Project Structure.

 Released under the MIT License.